 Working with clients who have urgent needs means getting them care quickly, but doesn’t necessarily mean “emergent” care.
 Understanding the difference is important when making a decision about whether or not to work with these clients in your practice.

 Clients in a situation requiring urgency means that, at SonderMind, we work to ensure these clients can schedule and attend a session in the next 48 hours.
-We screen for recent discharges, postpartum depression, recent hallucinations, or acts of violence as a way of identifying these clients.
+For SonderMind clients who call in to customer support to initiate care, we screen for suicidality and self-harm, as well as recent discharge from ER/residential/inpatient treatment.

 SonderMind providers who work with urgent clients are not “on call” – but we do ask providers to do their best to respond to these intake requests within four business hours.